puffinrocks/puffin/CONTRIBUTING.md

 First you need to do is to is to install Docker on your server - the easiest way to achieve that is via [Docker Machine](README.md#docker-machine).
-Next you need to run Puffin as a [Private Deployment](README.md#private-deployment).
+Next you need to run Puffin [Production Deployment](README.md#production-deployment).

 If you run into any trouble, please visit the [Forum Hosting Section](http://forum.puffin.rocks/t/hosting).